Pleural fluid analysis

 How to Prepare for the Test

-You may have a chest x-ray before or after the test.
-Tell your doctor if you take medicines to thin the blood.
+Tell your provider if you take medicines to thin the blood.

 Why the Test is Performed

-The test is performed to determine the cause of a pleural effusion, and to relieve the shortness of breath that a large pleural effusion can cause.
+The test is performed to determine the cause of a pleural effusion.
+It is also done to relieve the shortness of breath that a large pleural effusion can cause.

 Normally the pleural cavity contains less than 20 milliliters (4 teaspoons) of clear, yellowish (serous) fluid.

 Abnormal results may indicate possible causes of pleural effusion, such as:

 - Severe malnutrition

 - Abnormal connections between the pleural space and other organs (for example, the esophagus)

 If the provider suspects an infection, a culture of the fluid is done to check for bacteria.